 Here’s the thing: 100% of the publicists I know are way too busy to be cold calling and reaching out to artists on socials.

 Now, if that publicist sees you play and goes nuts (I’ve had many fangirl moments), or you are introduced through a legitimate source – that’s another thing altogether.
-But the cold call or a random reach out is something to be very suspicious of!
+Sometimes very new PR companies will also take this approach.
+The thing is, your gut will tell you what’s legitimate and what’s not.
+If the outreach feels genuine and is personalized or feels like they took the time to get to know you and fall in love with your songs, it might be worth exploring.
+But most cold calls or a random reach out is something to be very suspicious of!

-Request A Proposal Outlining What Music Publicists Will Do
+Request A Proposal Outlining What The Music Publicist Will Do

 Remember, this is a BUYER’S market, and YOU, dear artist, are the buyer!
 Don’t forget this!